Does affiliate marketing work for B2B businesses?

 Now that you know the top B2B affiliate program tips, look for ways to apply them and set your affiliate program up for success.

-To brush up on affiliate program fundamentals, be sure to also take a look at our guide on starting your own B2B affiliate program.
+To brush up on affiliate program fundamentals, take a look at these guides:

 And if you’re looking for some examples on real-life programs, we put together 10+ affiliate marketing examples to inspire you.